Low-back-merger shift: Canadian Shift

-Due to the Canadian Shift, the short-a and the short-o are shifted in opposite directions to that of the Northern Cities Vowel Shift, found across the border in the Inland Northern U.S. and Western New England, which is causing these two dialects to diverge: the Canadian short-a is very similar in quality to the Inland Northern short-o.
-For example, the production /[ʃak]/ would be recognized as shack in Canada but shock in the Inland North.
+Due to the Canadian Shift, the short-a and the short-o are shifted in opposite directions to that of the Northern cities vowel shift, found across the border in the Inland Northern U.S. and Western New England, which is causing these two dialects to diverge: the Canadian short-a is very similar in quality to the Inland Northern short-o.
+For example, the production /[kʰat]/ would be recognized as cat in Canada but as cot in the Inland North.

 Similar shifts in the United States

-In the United States, the cot-caught merger is widespread across many regions of the United States, particularly in the Midland and West, but speakers with the merger are often not affected by the shift, possibly due to the fact that the merged vowel is less rounded, less back and slightly lower than the Canadian vowel.
+In the United States, the cot–caught merger is widespread across many regions of the United States, particularly in the Midland and West, but speakers with the merger are often not affected by the shift, possibly due to the fact that the merged vowel is less rounded, less back and slightly lower than the Canadian vowel.
 This means that there is less space for the retraction of the vowel //æ//, which is a key feature of the Canadian shift.
 However, there are many regions of the United States where the Canadian shift can be observed, and this is often more closely linked to the raising or retraction of //ɑ//, rather than the actual low back merger.